 It’s also important to take the time to get outdoors in the fresh air.
 If you don’t have access to a yard or area for play, consider web- or TV-based exercise shows such as:

 7. Stay connected to community leaders

-Be sure to check with your child’s school, teachers, coaches, Scoutmasters, music directors, and more for enrichment ideas.
-While many teachers are not grading assignments during the school closures, they will email or post activities that can accompany your lesson time and keep your kids busy.
+Be sure to check with your child’s school, teachers, coaches, Scoutmasters, music directors, and more for enrichment ideas to supplement the online instruction.

 Check out our list of 72 things you can do at home to keep the kids entertained.
 Here are a few more sites that you also can refer to for ideas: